Fact Checked

 Minor withdrawal symptoms usually involve depression, irritability, and lethargy.
 Some people experience a runny nose and body aches similar to what a cold or flu feels like.

 More severe withdrawal can also involve severe diarrhea or constipation, anxiety, increased sensitivity to pain, insomnia or hypersomnia, muscle cramps and jitteriness, and more.
-It’s very uncomfortable, and there are only two ways to make it stop — either take more kratom or wait it out until the body can readjust.
+It’s very uncomfortable, and there are only two ways to make it stop — either take more kratom or wait it out until the body readjusts.

-Withdrawal symptoms will persist until the body can reverse the changes it made to resist the effects of the drug.
+Withdrawal symptoms persist until the body can reverse the changes it made to resist the effects of the drug.
 This can take anywhere from a few days to a few weeks.

-How Best To Navigate Kratom Withdrawal
+How to Navigate Kratom Withdrawal

 Withdrawal symptoms can be quite taxing on your body and mind, primarily if you are used to large doses.